 (1) “A woman’s face by nature’s own hand painted”.

 The maths therefore are this: 14 X 11 = 154 ‘an allusion’ to Shake-speare’s final sonnet 154 – a story about a three month old ‘little-love-God’ who on the 21st August 1574 arrived with his mother ‘Elizabeth I’ in the spa city of Bath.
-Then by regressing precisely three months to the 20th May we arrive at the day Henry Wriothesley entered this royal realm of England, the very day ‘nature’ (Elizabeth) “wrought” him – the day he was “first created” which should not to be confused with his ”official-birthday’ the 6th of October 1573.
-Naturally; as only to be expected this true ‘inaugural’ day 20th May 1574 was commemorated by Shake-speare with an announcement in the stationer’s register of the intention to publish his sonnets, an event that took place that very day 20th May 1609, a date that also gets an ironic mention in Henry IV part 1, described as a day that didn’t exist!
+Then, regressing precisely three months to the 20th May, we arrive at the day Henry Wriothesley entered this royal realm of England, the very day ‘nature’ (Elizabeth) “wrought” him – the day he was “first created” not to be confused with his ”official-birthday’ the 6th of October 1573.
+Naturally; as only to be expected this true ‘inaugural’ day 20th May 1574 was commemorated by Shakespeare with an announcement in the stationer’s register of the intention to publish his sonnets, an event that took place that very day 20th May 1609, a date that also gets an ironic mention in Henry IV part 1, described as a day that didn’t exist!
 Because those “rough winds” of authority wished exactly that – that Henry Wriothesley didn’t exist, while to the contrary in our author’s most famous (S.18) we find him eulogising about Wriothesley with the words:

 “The darling buds of May”.